Back To Search Results

 Indications

-Hereditary transthyretin amyloidosis (hATTR) is an autosomal-dominant disease with variable penetrance in which the peripheral nervous system becomes impaired due to excess deposition of transthyretin (TTR), caused by a mutation in the TTR gene.
-Approximately 50,000 patients are thought to have hATTR worldwide, highlighting the importance of managing and treating the disease.
+Hereditary transthyretin amyloidosis (hATTR) is an autosomal-dominant disease involving a mutation in TTR with variable penetrance.
+Patients with this condition develop an impaired peripheral nervous system due to excessive deposition of transthyretin (TTR).
+Approximately 50,000 people worldwide are thought to have hATTR, highlighting the importance of managing and treating the disease.

 Hereditary transthyretin amyloidosis can be a distressing disease.
-As previously mentioned, it reportedly targets several organs, including the heart, eyes, and nervous system.
-As such, many patients develop polyneuropathy secondarily to the disease, among other multi-system complications, which inevitably negatively affect an individual's quality of life and activities of daily living.
-Therefore, the medication inotersen is commonly indicated and may play a vital role in managing signs and symptoms in patients suffering from this debilitating disease.
+Many patients develop polyneuropathy during the disease course (among various other multi-system complications), which negatively affects an individual's quality of life and their ability to perform activities of daily living.
+The medication inotersen is commonly indicated and may play a vital role in managing signs and symptoms in patients with this debilitating disease.

 Mechanism of Action